-The experiments show that when compared to the high resolution single level uniform grids, the presented method produces similar results with up to four times better memory consumption and up to 60% better computation time.
+Experiments show that when compared to high resolution single level uniform grids, the presented method produces similar results with up to four times better memory consumption and up to 60% better computation time.
 Two different test scenarios are discussed in Sec.
 4, where the computation time and memory consumption data are given for all scenes.